-We have a retirement savings crisis in this country with the majority of American workers not saving nearly enough to retire.
-As Congress considers changing our private retirement system, lawmakers should evaluate the 401k improvements outlined below.
-I have ranked these 401k improvements from 1 to 10 (with 10 being a major impact) based on how I feel the change affects employee retirement readiness.
+I have scored these 401k improvements from 1 to 10 (with 10 being a major impact) based on how I feel the change affects employees’ retirement readiness.

 1. Require the complete suite of “auto” features

 Impact score: 10.
-Of all the 401k improvements that could be made, we know this one works!
+A set of 401k improvements that we know works!

 2. Require a QDIA in every plan

 Participants have shown, by how they invest, that they appreciate the do-it-for-me investment approach in 401k plans.
 Require every 401k plan to offer a target date or risk-based series of funds as a Qualified Default Investment Alternative (QDIA).

 QDIAs are not required in 401k plans now, but plan sponsors who take advantage of offering them gain safe harbor protection on the investment of undesignated employee contributions.
 They work well in partnership with auto-enrollment and allow participants to begin saving and investing as soon as they are eligible.